 China’s vast middle class and increasingly wealthy upper middle class will continue to be among the top drivers of global growth.

 In the past decade, China was busy building out the infrastructure of its economy and, as a result, drove global demand for commodities and all things industrial.
 It still maintains enormous influence on the industrial economy.
 But what’s more interesting are the evolving tastes of the Chinese consumer.
 Consumption in China has grown by at least 5% a year pretty consistently over the last 10 years.
-It is capital expenditure and exports that have been more volatile.
-Hence, the concerns around total GDP growth.
+It is capital expenditure and exports that have been more volatile, hence the concerns around total GDP growth.

 We can’t ignore Chinese consumers’ fascination with luxury brands like Gucci and Louis Vuitton.
-In my opinion, the Europeans are the best at creating luxury brands.
+And in my opinion, the Europeans are the best at creating luxury brands.
 Kering is the French luxury goods company that owns Gucci as well as other celebrated names like Yves Saint Laurent, Alexander McQueen and Balenciaga.
 Focusing on the Asian consumer broadly and the Chinese consumer specifically, Kering grew top-line revenue by more than 25% in 2018 over the prior year.

 In addition to following consumer demand patterns, we closely follow how corporate management is navigating these trends.
 Take LVMH Group, the holding company that owns, among many others, the iconic Louis Vuitton brand.
 The company has exhibited a highly disciplined management of its cash flow.
 It has redeployed much of its cash flow to expand its portfolio of brands while simultaneously pursuing a policy of growing the dividend initiated by the controlling Arnault family a dozen years ago.